TartanLlama/tartanllama.github.io/_posts/2016-12-12-if-constexpr.md

 }
 {% endhighlight %}

 The above code will not compile, if `T` is a pointer, because the second return statement will not be discarded, so there will be two return statements which return objects with different types.
+In such a case, you need to make sure you wrap that last statement in an `else` block.

 -------